Best Aero Wheels For Triathlon Review 2013

 Mid-section wheels balance aero shaping with sharp handling.
-We’ve tested 15 to find the best for you
+We’ve tested, rated and reviewed 15 to find the best for you

 According to the hype, 50mm-deep rims make for the ultimate all-round speed wheels – deep enough to be noticeably faster without making steering a fight, and light enough to still climb well.
 We’ve tested 15 top contenders, priced from £1,100 to £2,250, to find out the truth about how they really ride and how much you need to spend to get your ideal wheel.